dekritpn/kawio/README.md

 # Kawio: An Othello Game Server

-Kawio is a modern Othello (Reversi) game server written in Rust, designed for performance, reliability, and extensibility.
+Kawio is a modern Othello game server written in Rust, designed for performance, reliability, and extensibility.
 It provides complete game logic, session handling, and optional database integration for persistent multiplayer play.

 ## 🕹️ About Othello